 Also, its full effects on the human body are still being studied to gain a better understanding of them.

-Signs Of Mold In Air Ducts
+Specifics of Mold In Your Air Ducts

-When the topic of mold comes up, for most people, the first thing that comes to mind is toxic black mold.
+When the topic of mold comes up, the first thing that comes to mind is toxic black mold.

 So the first indicator that you have mold in your air ducts is that you can hopefully see it.
 Particularly if the air duct intake vent is close to a bathroom door.

-The steam from showering being sucked in can provide the moisture that mold in air ducts needs to thrive.
+Sucked in steam from showering can provide the excess moisture that mold in air ducts needs to thrive.